Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 *Click here to see the list of organizations we work with supporting food security through donations

-Ensuring 100% of our agricultural chains through the Responsible Sourcing Strategy, comprehensively managing opportunities and risks, under a logic of transformation and contribution to food security and community well-being are the declared commitments to be the best allies for the development of our supply chain.
-The supply chains for raw materials of agricultural origin are our priority, not only because they represent the pareto of our supply in terms of expenditure, but also because we understand that the probability of materializing risks of various kinds related to the violation and non-compliance with our guidelines, corporate principles and values is high.
-With our Responsible Sourcing Strategy –developed and implemented together with the Earthworm Foundation– we identify and work with our direct and indirect suppliers on those necessary aspects to ensure compliance with our principles, values and corporate guidelines declared in the Alianza Team Policy Guidelines.
+Securing our chains by comprehensively managing opportunities and risks under a logic of positive transformation and community well-being in one of our main commitments.
+The supply chains of agricultural raw materials are our priority, not only because they represent the bulk of our supply in terms of expenditure, but also because of the high probability of materialization of risks of various kinds related to the violation and non-compliance with our guidelines, principles and values.
+With our Responsible Sourcing Strategy -developed and implemented alongside Earthworm Foundation- we identify and work with our direct and indirect suppliers on those aspects that are relevant to ensure compliance with our Alianza Team Policy Directives.

 Specific goals:

-• Achieve 100% traceability to the origin of agricultural raw materials to ensure zero deforestation and ESG alignment
+• Achieve 100% traceability of agricultural raw materials to ensure zero deforestation and ESG alignment;

-• Consolidate a robust grievance mechanism for all stakeholders that is well known, reliable and effective
+• Consolidate a robust complaints and grievance mechanism for all stakeholders that is widely known, reliable and effective;

-• Implement at least one social and environmental transformation project with a landscape approach together with strategic allies
+• Implement at least one social and environmental transformation project with a landscape approach alongside strategic allies;

-• Strengthen the food security of the vulnerable population through alliances with implementing organizations
+• Strengthen food security for the vulnerable population through partnerships with organizations.

 Main allies with whom we work: